Engine Building Fundamentals

 The concepts presented in this course are the fundamental core principles that are applicable to any engine assembly job.
 Regardless whether you’re assembling a Mitsubishi 4G63, a Toyota 2JZ, or a GM LS3, the lessons learned in this course will be 100% applicable to you.

 This course is theory-based, and contains the knowledge and techniques we believe are essential foundations to anyone interested in assembling engines.
-Once you’ve completed this course we recommend our soon to be released Practical Engine Building course which takes these principles and applies them in real engine assembly worked examples that you can follow along.
+Once you’ve completed this course we recommend our Practical Engine Building course which takes these principles and applies them in real engine assembly worked examples that you can follow along.

 This course assumes that you will be working with an automotive machine shop in order to perform the raw machining of your engine ready for assembly.
 This course doesn’t cover in detail the process of machining an engine block or engine components - This work is beyond the realm of the home enthusiast and general performance workshop as it requires potentially hundreds of thousands of dollars worth of specialty equipment as well as extensive experience in how to correctly operate it.